emwaugh/emwaugh.github.io/reflections/covid-distribution-disability.md

 ![Disability rates in U.S. counties](/assets/disabilityrates.png)

 We then calculated Pearson's R correlation coefficients for each of the subgroups, and found identical direction and significance to Chakraborty's results, though a difference in magnitude.
 Pearson's correlation assumes a normal distribution, a characteristic this data does not have, so we calculated Spearman's rho, a non-parametric correlation test, as well.
-This test had different directions and magnitudes for some groups; for instance, the disabled Native American and female subgroups switched from positive to negative correlation with COVID-19 incidence.
+This test had different directions and magnitudes for some groups; for instance, the disabled Native American and female subgroups switched from positive to negative correlation with COVID-19 incidence (see table below for our results).

 | Variable (Percent with Disability)                   | Pearson's R           | Spearman's rho         |
 | -------------------------- | ----------- | ----------- |